artificialsolutions/tie-api-example-twilio-ivr/README.md

 * **LANGUAGE_TTS:** Text to Speech language.
 Defaults to en-US if not provided.
 For a list of supported languages, see the [Twilio text-to-speech console](https://www.twilio.com/console/voice/twiml/text-to-speech).
 Note that your Teneo solution should match the chosen language as well.

-Next, follow the Twilio Setup instructions above.
+Next, follow the Twilio Setup instructions below.
 Make sure that in the step 6 you set the Webhook URL to the url of the Heroku app.

+### Setup a Twilio phone number
+1. Setup a free [Twilio](https://www.twilio.com/try-twilio) account, which comes with free credit money you can spend on buying a number.
+2. Go to the left pane menu and click the **Programmable Voice** phone icon, then from the submenu choose **Numbers** and click the **Get a number** button.
+3. Follow the instructions to obtain your phone number (the instructions may differ per region).
+4. Click on "Manage Numbers".
+5. Click your number so you can configure it.
+6. Under "Voice & Fax" -> "A call comes in" set the webhook to your `Webhook URL` you copied earlier.

+That's it!
+Call your Twilio number with your phone, and speak to your bot!

+### Optional: Run the connector locally.
+## Make the connector available via https
+When using ngrok, make the connector available via https:

+1. Make sure your connector is available via https.
+When running locally you can for example use [ngrok](https://ngrok.com) for this.
+Run the connector on port 1337 by default.
+    ```
+    ngrok http 1337
+    ```
+2. Running the command above will display a public https URL, copy it, we will use it as a `Webhook URL` for the following steps.

 ## Engine output parameters